Tonywuhk/realai.org/safety/README.md

 ---
 # Safety

 On this page, we consider how to ensure that the AI systems we develop will benefit the whole world.
+The topic of AI safety has attracted the attention from many [organizations](http://realai.org/safety/organizations/) that often identify with [effective altruism](http://realai.org/safety/effective-altruism/).

 ## News